uwe-koeckemann/uwe-koeckemann.github.io/docs/03-language/namespaces.md

 nav_order: 4
 ---

-Namespaces allow to avoid extensive usage of references.
-A namespace is of type `#nms` and its value is a (reference to a) collection of key-value pairs.
+Namespaces allow to substitute symbolic names when a module is loaded.
+This allows to introduce shortcuts for overly long names (such as the default function names in AIDDL).

-Applying a name space to a module will substitute every occurrence of a key with its value for each entry in the collection.
+A namespace is introduced with an entry of type `#nms`.
+The value of this entry is a (reference to a) collection of key-value pairs.
+Applying a namespace to a module will substitute every occurrence of a key with its value *when the module is loaded*.

-The following example will replace every occurance of the symbolic term `+` with the symbolic term `org.aiddl.eval.numerical.add`.
+The following example creates a simple namespace that will replace every occurance of the symbolic term `+` with the symbolic term `org.aiddl.eval.numerical.add`.

     (#nms A {+:org.aiddl.eval.numerical.add})

 Applying this namespace to the following term

     (+ 1 2)